IOTechSystems/xrt-examples/Simulators/opc-ua/README.md

-# OPC-UA Simulator examples
+# OPC UA Simulator examples

-This folder contains a number of examples showcasing some of the functionality that can be implemented in the OPC-UA simulator with Lua scripting.
+This folder contains a number of examples showcasing some of the functionality that can be implemented in the OPC UA simulator with Lua scripting.

 ## Examples

 [**Simulation**](simulation.lua)

 - Creates a scalar and array variable node for each of the supported datatypes.
-- Mimics the simulation nodes found on the popular prosys OPC-UA simulator.
+- Mimics the simulation nodes found on the popular prosys OPC UA simulator.
 - Creates a variable node for each of the supported node types.

 [**Method Node Example**](methodnodes.lua)